zx80/proxy-pattern-pool/README.md

 in the coming years, starting from _Python 3.13_, it might start to make sense to have such a thing here!

-In passing, it is interesting to note that the formost [driving motivation](https://peps.python.org/pep-0703/) for getting read of the GIL is… _data science_.
+In passing, it is interesting to note that the foremost [driving motivation](https://peps.python.org/pep-0703/) for getting read of the GIL is… _data science_.
 This tells something.
 In the past, people interested in parallelism, i.e. performance, say myself,